EBOX: Services

 EBOX offers their services as a third party provider by using the distribution networks of Bell, Cablevision, Rogers, Vidéotron and Cogeco.

 Internet

-Internet services are offered either by cable or DSL, with download speeds between 5 and 940 Mbit/s and data usage plans from 100 GB/month to unlimited and certain limited plans offer an unlimited off-peak data usage period for a nominal extra cost.
+Internet services are offered either by FTTH, DSL or cable, with download speeds between 5 and 1000 Mbit/s and data usage plans from 100 GB/month to unlimited and certain limited plans offer an unlimited off-peak data usage period for a nominal extra cost.

 Phone

 EBOX also has home or office phone service when combined with one of their Internet plans.

 Television

 The EBOX television service is offered on an Android TV based platform.
-The service uses Sagemcom set top boxes (STB) which allows access to Google Play Store and includes Chromecast functionality.
+The service uses a Sagemcom's set top box (STB) made for EBOX which allows access to Google Play Store and includes Chromecast functionality.

 During 2019, support for non STB devices was added including Sony Bravia Android TV, Nvidia Shield (2017, 2019 and Pro), Xiaomi MiBox 4S and Amazon FireTV (2nd generation or higher including TV's with FireTV built-in).

-In 2020, a cloud PVR service was launched which allows subscribers to make recordings without requiring a local hard disk unit.
+In 2020, a cloud PVR service was launched which allows subscribers to make recordings without requiring a local hard disk unit and a second set top box (STB), made by Technicolor for EBOX, was introduced.